“There is no life that does not contribute to history.” -Dorothy West (1907 - 1998): “The Living Is Easy” (1948)

 “The past should be a springboard, not a hammock.” -Ivern Ball (1926 - 1992)

 “When we read history, we find stories mainly of wars, politics, persecution, and crimes.
 What we seldom find are stories of farmers who fed entire nations, or seamstresses who made uniforms for marching bands and gowns for brides, or shoemakers who outfitted whole towns.
 The largely forgotten or untold stories of the people who actually built civilizations has been long neglected and ignored in favor of those who destroyed civilizations by persecuting and murdering the good and the innocent people.
-This is a gross error in human existence that needs to be corrected so that going forward into whatever future lies ahead for humankind, we get more farmers and fewer destroyers and evildoers, because we get what we focus on.” -David Hugh Beaumont (born 1966)
+This is a gross error in human existence that needs to be corrected so that going forward into whatever future lies ahead for humankind, we get more farmers and seamstresses and shoemakers and fewer destroyers and evildoers, because we get what we focus on.” -David Hugh Beaumont (born 1966)

 “It takes people to make history, and people to record it.” -Author Unknown